 Born in Columbus, Ohio, in 1977, Maggie Smith is the author of three books of poetry: Good Bones (Tupelo Press, September 2017); The Well Speaks of Its Own Poison (Tupelo Press, 2015), winner of the 2012 Dorset Prize and the 2016 Independent Publisher Book Awards Gold Medal in Poetry; and Lamp of the Body (Red Hen Press, 2005), winner of the 2003 Benjamin Saltman Award.
 Smith is also the author of three prizewinning chapbooks: Disasterology (Dream Horse Press, 2016); The List of Dangers (Kent State/Wick Poetry Series, 2010); and Nesting Dolls (Pudding House, 2005).

 A 2011 recipient of a Creative Writing Fellowship from the National Endowment for the Arts, Smith has also received five Individual Excellence Awards from the Ohio Arts Council, two Academy of American Poets Prizes, and fellowships from the Sustainable Arts Foundation and the Virginia Center for the Creative Arts.
-Her poems appear in Best American Poetry, the New York Times, The Paris Review, Ploughshares, Kenyon Review, The Gettysburg Review, Guernica, Plume, The Iowa Review, The Southern Review, and Virginia Quarterly Review.
+Her poems appear in Best American Poetry, the New York Times, Tin House, The Paris Review, Ploughshares, Kenyon Review, The Gettysburg Review, Guernica, Plume, The Iowa Review, The Southern Review, and Virginia Quarterly Review.

 In 2016 Maggie Smith’s poem “Good Bones” went viral internationally, receiving coverage in the Washington Post, the Guardian, the Telegraph, Slate, Huffington Post Italia, and elsewhere.
 To date it has been translated into nearly a dozen languages; interpreted by a dance troupe in Chennai, India; and set to music by multiple composers.
 PRI (Public Radio International) called it “the official poem of 2016.”